-Day and Time of Class: Thursday, 9:00 am-11:50 am

-Location of Class: TWC 215
+Day and Time of Class for Section 3: Monday, 9:00-11:50 am Location of Class: TWC 215

 Course Descriptions: CIEE 3336-The Teacher Candidate is prepared for a career in the teaching profession.
 Emphasis will be placed on application and analysis of content knowledge, professional standards, and the development of methodological skills through field-based experiences.
 The nature of social studies as a discipline and the scope and sequence of appropriate content for each grade level will be applied and reflected upon.
 The teacher candidate works collaboratively with practicing EC-6 teachers in field based settings.